sandorkonya/SIIMHackathon2021/README.md

 ## Elevator pitch:
 Flask based web app to query PACS via DICOMweb.
-Trachea + endotracheal tube segmentation real time.*
+Trachea bifurcation + endotracheal tube segmentation real time.

-* on the way...

 ## Rationale
 The clinical networks are usually closed ecosystems and the clinicians have only resticted user rights on the workstations.